-Once documentation is received, Accessibility Services will notify you of the status of your file and schedule an intake appointment, which may be held by phone, via e-mail, or in person.
-During the appointment, an intake form is completed and services and procedures are discussed.
+Once the request is received, Accessibility Services will notify you of the status of your request and schedule an intake appointment, which may be held by phone, via e-mail, or in person.
+During the appointment, your accommodation request, academic needs, and Accessibility Services' procedures are discussed.
+Decisions regarding accommodations are made on an individualized assessment of program requirements and the need for accommodations.
+Once an accommodation plan is finalized, Accessibility Services will provide the plan to your teachers upon your written request.